-Losing weight by following a ketogenic diet is not always a fun thing to do.
+Losing weight by following a ketogenic diet plan is not always a fun thing to do.
 It takes perseverance, patience, and determination as well as a bit of inspiration and creativity.
 Even if your lifestyle is an active one, you can also lose weight by replacing some of the foods you’re currently eating with their healthier and low-carb alternatives.
 Below, I have listed some of the best keto-friendly substitutes that will help you lose weight while also enjoying tasty meals.

 - 1 A. Dairy Products Keto Alternatives